Back to blog home

 Security Cameras in Common Areas

 Security cameras in common areas like hallways, cafeterias, gyms, and auditoriums improve visibility and reduce blind spots.
 When schools have a reliable video security system, they can view multiple areas at once and respond quickly to fights and emergencies in real-time.
+Corner school security cameras can be particularly effective in monitoring less visible areas and ensuring comprehensive coverage.

 Video surveillance can also protect students and teachers from bullying, harassment, and false accusations.
 It provides hard evidence that allows the school administration to take appropriate action.
 And in some cases, the presence of security cameras alone is enough to reduce bullying.